survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 };
 ```

-Given the function handles the entry for us, you can drop our `vendor`-related configuration and use the function instead:
+Given the function handles the entry for us, you can drop the `vendor`-related configuration and use the function instead:

 **webpack.config.js**